 Photo by Javier Sirvent

-While not as large as other ancient Maya cities in the region, Tulum draws in visitors for its stunning setting of centuries-old temples perched on a cliff by the Caribbean Sea.
+While not as large as other ancient Mayan cities in the region, Tulum draws in visitors for its stunning setting of centuries-old temples perched on a cliff by the Caribbean Sea.
 You’ll pass a large market with souvenirs, a casual Mexican restaurant, and even a Starbucks before reaching the entrance, where a train can take you to the site if you’re not up for the 10-minute walk.
-It’s advisable to hire a guide to fully understand each structure’s significance and the history behind the ruins; informative signage is all but non-existent.
-Don’t forget to bring your swimsuit because the site encompasses a beach, with soothing waves, white sands, and beautiful rock formations.
-The beach is reached by a long wooden staircase.
+It’s advisable to hire a guide to fully understand each structure’s significance and the history behind the ruins; informative signage is all but nonexistent.
+Don’t forget to bring your swimsuit, as the site encompasses a white-sand beach with soothing waves and beautiful rock formations that’s reached by a long wooden staircase.

 Have you been here?
 Share a tip or a photo with fellow travelers.

 Perched on a bluff above the Caribbean Sea, the enigmatic walled city of Tulúm was founded around 900 BC as the last major city of the Maya Empire – and the only known archaeological site located by the sea.
 Climb up to the main tower, El Castillo (the castle), sometimes referred to as the lighthouse, the tallest building here and the most noteworthy.
 Dedicated to Venus (Kukulkán), it stands on a bluff with commanding views of the ocean in both directions and once served as a sentinel for the ancient Maya making the pilgrimage from Guatemala and Honduras to the sacred Island of Cozumel where they paid homage to the fertility goddess Ixchel.

 By Michelle da Silva Richmond, AFAR Local Expert